Skip to main content

 Pros:

-• Regular income: The primary advantage of the mutual fund IDCW payout option is the regular income it provides.
+• Regular income: The primary advantage of the mutual fund IDCW payout option is the regular income it can potentially provide.
 This can be useful for young investors who need some cash flow for expenses.
+However, it is more commonly chosen by retirees or those looking for a supplementary stream of funds.

 • Flexibility: Receiving IDCWs gives investors the flexibility to use the money as they see fit.
 They can reinvest it in other investments or use it for personal needs.